tazbin/blog-website-backend-nodejs-REST-API/README.md

 ### Setting up environments
 1. There is a file named `.env.example` on the root directory of the project
-2. Create a new file by coping & pasting the file on the root directory & rename it to just `.env`
+2. Create a new file by copying & pasting the file on the root directory & rename it to just `.env`
-3. The `.env` file is already ignored, so your credentials insite it won't be commited
+3. The `.env` file is already ignored, so your credentials inside it won't be committed
 4. Change the values of the file.
 Make changes of comment to the `.env.example` file while adding new constants to the `.env` file.

 ### Run the project